MicrosoftDocs/ATADocs/ATPDocs/deploy/test-connectivity.md

 ### Test service connectivity using PowerShell

-**Prerequisites**: Before running Defender for Identity PowerShell commands, make sure that you've downloaded the [Defender for Identity PowerShell module](https://www.powershellgallery.com/packages/DefenderForIdentity/).
+**Prerequisites**: Before running Defender for Identity PowerShell commands, make sure that you downloaded the [Defender for Identity PowerShell module](https://www.powershellgallery.com/packages/DefenderForIdentity/).

 Sign into your server and run one of the following commands: